11Fred11/TfJudge/README.md

 :bulb: **Next Version 2.0 :**

-- [ ] **Pseresve Data** : this needs to get fixed ASAP, Right now, refreshing the page basically resets everything. you have to enter the names again. that sucks .. i know :unamused: ...
+- [ ] **Pseresve Data** : this needs to get fixed ASAP, Right now, refreshing the page basically resets everything. you have to enter the names again. that sucks ..
+I know :unamused: ...
 - [ ] **Save Team** : Save multiple teams (8 players) and import them in one click without having to type all the names every single time.
 - [ ] **Delete All** : Delete all players at once.

 <!-- CONTACT -->